buymeasoda/refdocs/nvm.md

     nvm use system

-Switch to a specific node version
+Switch to a specific node version (or latest LTS version)

     nvm use <version>
+    nvm use --lts

 Use node version specified in project via `.nvmrc` file